 (Pro tip #3: Find out which Beachbody program is right for you.)

 4. Drink Shakeology

-All the Beachbody programs include a nutrition plan to help you learn how to eat a healthy, balanced diet, fuel your body, and make the most of your workouts.
+All Beachbody programs include a nutrition plan to help you learn how to eat a healthy, balanced diet, fuel your body, and make the most of your workouts.

 Shakeology is an important part of that nutrition plan.
-It isn’t a meal replacement, but it can be part of a healthy meal, and it’s a great way to curb junk-food cravings so you won’t be tempted by sugary or fatty (and expensive!) snacks.*
+It isn’t a meal replacement, but it can be part of a healthy meal, and it’s a great way to help curb junk-food cravings so you won’t be tempted by sugary or fatty (and expensive!) snacks.*

 This superfood protein shake can also help you hit your daily nutrient targets when you’re on-the-go or don’t have access to a wide variety of healthy fruits and veggies.*

 (Pro tip #4: Concerned about the cost?
 Find out how a Team Beachbody Coach manages to fit Shakeology into her tight monthly budget.)